 Indoor and open-air restaurant overlooking the lagoon, surrounded by water.
 A perfect venue to enjoy a sumptuous breakfast buffet or dine on Mediterranean concept cuisine.

-For main course, my partner selects linguine vongole, “pasta and clams with a splash of white wine and tomatoes”.
+For main course, my partner selects Linguine Vongole, pasta and clams with a splash of white wine and tomatoes.
 Rich and satisfying.
-At Chef Alfonso’s suggestion, I try the seafood market selectionseven different fish cod, Dover sole, hake, John Dory, salmon, tuna and white snapper.
+I try the Seafood Market Selection, comprising seven different fish: cod, Dover sole, hake, John Dory, salmon, tuna and white snapper.
 Guests can choose both the cooking method and the side order.
 My hake, a huge chunk of fish, separates into flakes of succulent white flesh and is ideally complemented by buttery mashed potato, asparagus and broccoli.
-To finish, a perfect crème brûlée.
+To finish, a perfect Crème Brûlée.

-Oh, and by the way, The Watercourt will offer Sunday Seafood brunch from November.
-Something to look forward to….
+Oh, and by the way, The Watercourt offers one of the island’s best Sunday Seafood brunch experiences.
+Something worthy to try…